 Ever since we first got our hands on a high-quality music server, we’ve never looked back.
 Playing the shiny silver discs just didn’t match up.
-Without question, the features, convenience and flexibility of a music server opens up a whole new way to explore music.
-Be it streaming, playing high resolution files or simply the ease of accessing one’s entire library was incredibly satisfying.
+Without question, the features, convenience, and flexibility of a music server open up a whole new way to explore music.
+Be it streaming, playing high-resolution files, or simply the ease of accessing one’s entire library was incredibly satisfying.
 But more than all that, the sound quality of a ripped CD played back on a music server outdid playing the CD itself.
-Oh yes, we tried a boatload of transports, good, better and some of the very best, but each time we compared, the music server was better – slightly superior in some cases, dramatically better in others.
+Oh yes, we tried a boatload of transports, good, better, and some of the very best, but each time we compared, the music server was better – slightly superior in some cases, dramatically better in others.

 As you read at the beginning, I was incredulous that a CD transport could equal, and indeed better, the same file played on our server.
 Let’s start by stating that the Blu Mk II isn’t just a CD transport, and is unlike every other CD drive on the market; Blu Mk II has blazed a new trail.
 All drives that preceded the Blu Mk II approach the significant challenges of reading a spinning disc from a mechanical perspective; spin the disc as accurately as possible, scanning it carefully and trying to limit spurious vibration, controlling chassis resonance, etc. Chord reimagined the CD transport, employing their vast knowledge of all things digital and applying that to CD replay.